SaluRamos/SubnauticaGBufferExtractorMod/README.md

 ## Objective
-capture the g-buffers of Subnautica (and Subnautica Below Zero) and save them in JPG format to create a rich dataset.
+capture the g-buffers of Subnautica (and Subnautica Below Zero) and save them in JPG/PNG format to create a rich dataset.

 the captured gbuffers are:
 - Final Render (WORKING)